 Individual Pieces Designed for Application

 When we look at the current autonomous focus in landscaping, we see that most of the focus is on mowers.
-The developers in this field have both built for purpose and modified existing hardware to accept autonomous or self-driving technology.
+The developers in this field have built for purpose and modified existing hardware to accept autonomous or self-driving technology.
 The same technology and drive systems can be applied to application hardware such as sprayers and spreaders.
 We see contracted autonomous development in areas such as artificial turf application, line stripping (paint application), and string trimming.
-Each autonomous application requires a different set of sensors coupled to provide the precise navigational control needed for the machine operational model.
+Each autonomous application requires a different set of sensors coupled to provide the precise navigational control needed for the machine's operational model.

 Installation Equipment